ankschoubey/old-blog/_posts/2021-12-22-look-at-dom.md

 ---
 layout: post
 comments: true
-description: Need for designing document
+description:
-categories: [programming]
+categories: [draft]
 last_modified_at: 2021-09-23T20:52:08.052481
 last-modified-purpose:
-permalink: /blank-screen-problem/
+permalink: /look-at-dom/
-title: Blank Screen Problem
+title: Web Development Tip - Look at DOM
 hide: true
 image: /images/n-plus-one.svg
 ---
 ![](/images/switch-jobs.jpg)

-## Writting Steps
+## Writing Steps

+If I write from POV that how I got the this idea and how I thought about it, readers will know thinking behing an idea and not just the preachiness.
+Plus, I'll always have the right words to write.

 | Task                        | Done |
 |-----------------------------|------|